 When Rockingham Electric entered the 90s, Pender again evaluated the company’s future strategy, now seeking to grow through new business relationships that could assure competitiveness of a locally owned business against the emerging national players.
 Strength of numbers, he thought, could put Rockingham Electric on the same playing field as the major chains.
 With that in mind, Rockingham Electric in 1991 joined Affiliated Distributors, the foremost distributor network in North America.
 This association offered some $14 billion in purchasing power and the finest marketing and sales programs in the industry, providing Rockingham Electric with a base for continued healthy growth.

 That growth continued in 1995 with the purchase of Ralph Collins Electrical Supply Company, in Rochester, giving Rockingham Electric its sixth location.
 One year later, a seventh branch was added with the purchase of Village Electric Supply Company, in Conway.
 The first Massachusetts branch, came in 2002 with the opening of an Amesbury store.
 In 2014, the addition of the Lewiston branch strengthened our position in Maine by becoming our third location in the state and ninth overall.
+Bringing the attention back to NH, Rockingham Electric then opened its tenth location in Wolfeboro, growing supply and delivery services in the Lakes Region.
 Today, the home of our vast selection of interior and exterior lighting is in Newington, NH, located beside both: the Newington branch of Rockingham Electrical Supply and Rockingham’s corporate offices.
 Claremont, NH also has a dedicated Lighting Center to serve even more of Northern New England.

 Although that brings the corporate history to the present day, no synopsis is complete without mention of the most important aspect of Rockingham Electric: our philosophy that integrity matters most.
 Since the day Mr. Herbert B. Clifford “signed on the bottom line” and literally moved Rockingham Electric out of the basement, our company has been known for its honesty, reliability and dedication to the customer above everything else.
 All were the hallmarks of our founder, and today we remain certain that Mr. Clifford is proudly watching as that tradition continues.